 More and more we are all becoming aware of our footprint in the world.
 Most of us are acutely aware of the chemicals we use in and around the home.
 People are looking for answers to their gardening problems that are safe for people and pets, as well as safe for the environment.

-Neem oil should be sprayed in early morning or early evening, never in severely hot weather.
+Neem oil should be sprayed in the early morning or early evening, never in severely hot weather.
 You will need to do multiple sprayings.
-Neem oil is safe for people, pets, fish and also safe for most insects like butterflies.
+Neem oil is safe for people, pets, fish, and also safe for most insects like butterflies.

 A similar product is Bonide All Season Spray Oil, a highly refined mineral oil that is safe for your plants if used in a similar fashion to Neem oil.

 Diatomaceous Earth (DE) is the remains of small sea creatures and is entirely made of silica, the most abundant mineral on earth.
 When insects come in contact it cuts their exoskeleton, dehydrating them.

 To spread DE around the house, a flour sifter can be used.
 A turkey baster can be used to apply DE in cracks and along window sills, etc., inside or outside the home.
 You can put DE in a sprayer at a ratio of four tablespoons of DE per gallon of water.
 This mixture can be sprayed on all of your plants and trees to control most types of insects.
 Diatomaceous Earth is so safe that it is often used in soaps and cosmetics.